igormcoelho/pandoc-template-legrand-orange-book/README.md

 See results in [dist/example.pdf](dist/example.pdf) and [dist/example_noindex.pdf](dist/example_noindex.pdf).

+### Build with or without index

+There are two build modes:
+- without index: much simpler and pure Pandoc!
+    * `make noindex`
+- with index: more complicated... using Pandoc to generate .tex file, and then finish work in LaTeX with `makeindex`
+    * `make withindex`

 ## License

 The Legrand Orange Book from *Mathias Legrand and Vel* is **CC BY-NC-SA 3.0**